0x0R4/Discord-Role-Bot/README.md

 ## Setup
 1. Clone or download the repository.
-2. Install dependencies by running the provided `.bat` file or by typing `pip install colorama discord.py` in your Terminal.
+2. Install dependencies by running the provided `requirements.bat` file or by typing `pip install colorama discord.py` in your Terminal.
 3. Replace `YOUR_TARGET_ROLE_ID` and `YOUR_BOT_ROLE_ID` with the corresponding role IDs in your server.
 4. Run the bot and enjoy automatic role assignments!
+5.